anovative/iatd-microcredential-cloud-networking/learning_outcome_6/labs/lab-011/README.md

     ```bash
     az group delete --name $RESOURCE_GROUP --yes

+# Expected Output:
+# (Resource group deletion confirmation and status)
     ```

-**Learning Outcomes:**

-*   Successfully created a parameterized ARM template to define an Azure Virtual Network with flexible subnet configurations.
-*   Successfully deployed the ARM template, overriding parameter values inline to customize the deployment.
-*   Successfully deployed the ARM template using a parameter file to provide configuration values.
+---

+## What You Learned

+- How to create a parameterized ARM template for Azure VNets and subnets using standardized IP ranges (172.16.0.0/16).
+- How to deploy ARM templates with inline parameter overrides and with a parameter file.
-*   Successfully verified the deployments using the Azure Portal and Azure CLI.
+- How to verify Azure resources using both the Azure Portal and Azure CLI.
+- The importance of cleaning up cloud resources to avoid unnecessary costs.
-*   Understood the benefits of using parameters in ARM templates for reusable and customizable infrastructure as code.
+- The value of parameterization for reusable, flexible infrastructure as code.